 Consuming caffeine daily can reduce your risk of long-term heart failure(4).
 Just make sure it’s from healthy sources such as coffee or tea and not loaded with sugar or high-fat products.

 Caffeine on its own doesn’t make you lose weight.
 It does however speed up your metabolism.
-According to this study on obesity, consuming 300mg of caffeine can burn up to 79 calories more daily.
+According to this study on obesity, consuming 300 mg of caffeine can burn up to 79 calories more daily.
+This coffee variation is also known help with weight loss by keeping you satiated for longer.

 Lowers Diabetes Risk